Top 10 Best Nursing Schools in Florida

 One of the most affordable options on this list, the University of Central Florida prides itself on having accessible nursing programs, especially for online students and veterans.
 However, this doesn’t take away from the quality of their undergraduate and graduate nursing programs for students who study on-campus.
 The traditional BSN is still the highlight of this robust program, and all recent grads passed the NCLEX on their first try.
 Taking into account the price and outcome, UCF should be on any Florida residents’ list.

 Based in Lakeland, Florida Southern College is among the smallest schools on this list with just over 3,000 total students.
 Florida Southern doesn’t offer many degree options for nurses, but the programs they do offer are noteworthy.
-Their evening RN to BSN program allows registered nurses to work while studying toward their bachelor’s degree, and their MSN can be lead to nurses becoming a nurse practitioner or nurse educator.
-There’s also a direct-entry BSN which boasts an impressive 100% NCLEX pass rate for recent grads.
+Their Doctor of Nursing Practice (DNP) program is "a leadership-focused program designed to prepare graduates to design and lead system-level improvements," according to the website.
+With their MSN program, nurses can become a nurse practitioner or nurse educator.
+In fall 2020, Florida Southern will add an MSN/Administrative Leadership track and certificate option.
+There’s also a direct-entry BSN which boasts an impressive 94.44% NCLEX pass rate for recent grads.

 In the historic city of Jacksonville is the University of North Florida, another part of the Florida public school system.
 A little over a decade ago, the nursing school was selected as the flagship program at the University of North Florida.
 The result has been four BSN track options, including an accelerated BSN, and four graduate degree tracks.
 The attention they give to all nursing students is difficult to match, and with incredible in-state tuition, UNF is a school any Florida native should add to their list.

-With over 54,000 students, you’d be hard pressed to find many schools larger than Florida International University anywhere in the nation.
-While FIU has a strong BSN program, the biggest draw is their Nurse Anesthetist program.
-Students who become a certified registered nurse anesthetist (CRNA) through the program are also given an MSN, opening doors to plenty of different areas to continue their career.
+With over 54,000 students, you’d be hard-pressed to find many schools larger than Florida International University anywhere in the nation.
+While FIU has a strong BSN program, the biggest draw is its Nurse Anesthetist program.
+Students who become certified registered nurse anesthetists (CRNA) through the program are also given an MSN, opening doors to many different areas to continue their careers.
 FIU is also Florida’s only public research school, another draw for graduate students.

 4 Key Factors That Affect Nursing School Tuition